Jackelelelelele/Wordle-Solver/README.md

 Type in a 5 letter word and hit **Enter** to input a guess, use **Backspace** to delete a letter.
 Invalid words will not be accepted.
 The best guesses ranked are listed on the right side of the screen.

-**NOTE:** Occasionally, the program might take longer to process a word, this occurs in instances where the initial guess provides very little info.
+**NOTE:** Occasionally on the first, the program might take longer to process a word, this occurs in instances where the initial guess provides very little info (such as 5 greys).
 Please be patient and wait for the code to execute during such instances.
 I'm currently working on optimizing the code for future updates to reduce these delays.

 ## Datasets
-The solver utilizes several datasets to function accurately:
+The solver utilizes several text files to function:

 **fullwordlist.txt:** Contains all possible words that can be inputted as guesses.